KeeganAI/lua-probability/README.md

 -- I could have done something simpler? most likely yes!

-# Here's what happens in detail:

-The givePrize function generates a random number, roll, between 0 and 1.
-Then iterates through each prize in the Prizes array.
-For each prize, it adds that prize's normalized probability to cumulativeProbability.
-It checks if roll is less than or equal to cumulativeProbability.
-If roll is less than or equal to cumulativeProbability, it means that prize has been chosen.
-The corresponding give function is called, and the givePrize function is exited.
-If roll is greater than cumulativeProbability, it means that prize has not been chosen.
-The code moves on to the next prize in the list.
-This process continues until a prize is selected.
-Because the normalized probabilities sum to 1, a prize is guaranteed to be selected every time givePrize is called, as long as there is at least one prize in the Prizes array.

-The effect of this algorithm is that prizes with higher normalized probabilities are more likely to be chosen than those with lower normalized probabilities.
+# How it works:

+**Function "normalizeRawProbabilities"**
+This function takes as input a table of rewards and the total raw probabilities.
+It checks if the total raw probabilities is zero, in which case it throws an error (because you can't divide by zero and a zero total suggests there are no rewards to give).
+Otherwise, for each reward, it calculates the normalized probability by dividing the reward's raw probability by the total raw probabilities.
-This is because the range of random numbers for which they will be selected is larger.
+This way, the sum of all normalized probabilities will be exactly 1.

+**Function "givePrize"**
+This function is responsible for choosing and awarding a reward.
+It generates a random number between 0 and 1 and then walks through the reward table, summing the normalized probabilities until it reaches a value that is greater or equal to the randomly generated number.
+At that point, it awards that reward to the player.

+The reward selection in givePrize works because the normalized probabilities sum to 1.
+If the randomly generated number is, say, 0.7, then the code keeps summing probabilities until it exceeds 0.7.
+Because the probabilities are normalized, the chance of picking a given reward matches its normalized probability.
+If a reward has a normalized probability of 0.2, then there's a 20% chance the random number will be below 0.2, which corresponds to the chance of that reward being picked.

 ### ITA
 Lavorando ad uno script per una ruota della fortuna, e volendo rimuovere la vincita dei premi in "hardcoded" ho voluto fare tutto user-friendly e fatto in maniera decente.